jon-jacky/Piety/browser/README.md

     image tag doesn't provide any alt text, or *[ the alt text ]* if it does.

+    Some pages include many small images used as icons.
     To reduce clutter in the rendered text page by suppressing all output from *img* tags in that page, include that page's domain in the module-level variable *noimage* in the *render* module.